Communicating Digital Accessibility Requirements

-Sample Language for Accessibility Requirements
+Sample Language for Digital Accessibility Requirements

 [Agency name] requires digital materials and technologies to be accessible to students, employees, and community members with disabilities.
 Digital materials and technologies should conform to the standards for accessibility set forth in Section 508 of the Rehabilitation Act of 1973, as amended (29 U.S.C. § 794d), and its implementing regulations (36 C.F.R. § 1194).
 The Revised Section 508 incorporates the Web Content Accessibility Guidelines (WCAG) by reference.
 Web and non-web content (including websites and documents) is required to conform to the most current version of WCAG at level AA in order to meet Section 508 requirements.
 Beyond Section 508, additional specifications are defined according to the type of material or the delivery format.
 Please refer to the attached guidance for additional information on those specifications.